akashwebapps/FilePicker-Native/README.md

-// just pass the params to that functon onRequestPermissionsResult in filepicker Librray..
+// just pass the params to that function onRequestPermissionsResult in filePicker Library..